xuyp-csu/scCAD/README.md

 	geneNames = np.array([str(i, 'UTF-8') for i in geneNames])
 	cellNames = np.array([str(i, 'UTF-8') for i in cellNames])
 	```
 3. Execute scCAD on the dataset mentioned above.
+The execution of this code approximately takes 40 seconds.
 	```python
  	# If gene and cell names are not provided, scCAD will generate them automatically.
 	result, score, sub_clusters, degs_list = scCAD.scCAD(data=data, dataName='Jurkat', cellNames=cellNames, geneNames=geneNames, save_path='./')